parthoghosh24/learn/ml/.ipynb_checkpoints/Tutorial-checkpoint.md

 2. Fit a model to the random subset (base_estimator.fit) and check whether the estimated model.
 3. Classify all data as inliers or outliers by calculating the residuals to the estimated model (base_estimator.predict(X)-y) - all data samples with absolute < residual_threshold are considered inliers.
 4. Save fitted model as best model if number of inlier samples is maximal.
 In case the current estimated model has same number of inliers, it is considered as the best model if it has better score.

+#### <u>Performance evaluation of Regression Model</u>

+Scikit provides a model called <b>train_test_split</b>.

+We can split our data into two buckets : train and test

+Once we are done with creating training and test data, we can evauluate performance based on following things:

+1. <b>Residual Analysis</b> : We can make scatter plot graph using (prediction - training data) and check the deviation visually.
+Residual = Observed - Predicted

+2. <b>MSE - Mean Squared Error</b> : How close regression line is to set of points

+3. <b>Coeff. of Determination $R^2$</b> An $R^2$ between 0 and 1 indicates the extent to which the dependent variable is predictable.

+### Multiple Regression (Supervised Learning)

+In real world, to get accurate prediction, we may need multiple features to be considered.
+Multiple regression deals will that.

+Rather than $y=bx + c$ we can use $y = b_0 + b_1x_1 + b_2x_2...$ where $x_1$=feature 1, $x_2$ = feature 2 and so on.

+In Scikit-learn, we can use <b>Statsmodel</b> to perform Multiple regressions.
+Statsmodel provides <b>OLS (Oridnary Least Square )</b> which can be used for Multiple regression.

+#### Multiple Colinearity

+A common problem faced during multiple regression is called Multiple Colinearity.
+What actually happens is this that multiple features in a feature set can be colinear to each other in multiple colinearity.

+We can use Correlation Matrix (eigenvalue and eigenvector) to resolve this issue.

+#### Feature identification

+We can use StandardScaler (sklearn) and make_pipeline for feature identification.
+Another way we can do feature identification is using $R^2$